University of Technology Sydney

 Criteria Weight (%) SLOs CILOs

-Undertake independent research and select relevant academic sources to relate architectural examples to a selected theme in the history and theory of architecture.
+Undertake independent research and select relevant academic sources to relate architectural examples to themes and ideas in the history and theory of architecture.
 30 4 P.3

-Demonstrate a critical understanding of architectural examples in relation to the selected theme.
+Demonstrate a critical understanding of architectural examples in relation to selected themes and ideas.
 50 3 R.3

 Demonstrate proper use of academic conventions including proper referencing of sources.
 10 5 C.2